What Is Spastic Cerebral Palsy?

 Cerebral palsy can be caused by:

-- a stroke either in the womb or after birth
+- having a stroke while in the womb or after birth

-- untreated jaundice (yellowing of the skin and whites of the eyes at birth)
+- untreated jaundice (a yellowing of the skin and whites of eyes)

 - genetic disorders